solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 ##### Summary

 Vast deposits of nummulites extending across the old world from N.W.
-Africa to Japan, and thousands of feet thick in places, were formed during the Eocene period, i.e., in relatively recent times geologically speaking.
+Africa to Japan, and thousands of feet thick in places, were formed during the Eocene period, _i.e._, in relatively recent times geologically speaking.
 This epoch has been termed "The Nummulitic Epoch," and d'Archiac refers to it as the "nummulitic enigma" owing to the seemingly sudden apparition of these enormous deposits and to their equally sudden disappearance.

 There is, however, no enigma so far as predecessors to the Eocene deposits are concerned, for the Chalk ocean was nummulitic, and also seas and oceans throughout the Mesozoic, Palaeozoic and Archaeozoic Eras, the last provisionally including the igneous rocks.
 In the text an attempt is made to account for the dying out of nummulites about the middle of the present era.